 4. Please be aware that the street Carretera Chankanaab that starts pass Puerta Maya Pier is one way road.

-5. Most streets running parallel to Av.
+5. Most streets running perpendicular to Av.
 Benito Juarez have a STOP sign also known as ALTO on every intersection.

 Please give the right of way to all pedestrian on crosswalks.